 is to make all such entries or endorsements, or register any such memorial, as may be necessary or proper to show the person having the benefit of the easement.

+[Section 23 amended by No. 38 of 2005 s.
+15.]

 24. Use of corporation’s staff and facilities

 (1) This section applies only until the day fixed under section 2(5).